Prepping the Prairie for Bison's Return

 Once the ditch was complete, volunteers helped lay more than 600 feet of electric line and water pipe to the future bison corral site.

-Volunteers and crew harvested northern dropseed, an important prairie grass species, from the seed propogation garden.
-This seed will be spread across the acres where bison will roam next fall.
+Northern dropseed, an important grass species, was harvested and spread across the acres where bison will roam next fall.
 A sign of restoration success: in the past, volunteers were only able to fill a bucket with northern dropseed.
 Today, they fill entire barrels!

 Help support The Nature Conservancy in its efforts to bring bison back to the Nachusa Preserve.
 Visit nature.org/bisonreturn to find out how you can get involved.